Request handler for a function in Go

 requestBody := &RequestBody{}

-// The array of bytes containing the request body is converted to the relevant object
+// The function converts the byte array that contains the request body into the relevant object.

 err := json.Unmarshal(request, &requestBody)